void-linux/void-docs/src/installation/musl.md

 ## Incompatible software

-musl practices very strict and minimal standard compliance.
+musl practices very strict standards compliance.
 Many commonly used platform-specific extensions are not present.
 Because of this, it is common for software to need modification to compile and/or function properly.
 Void developers work to patch such software and hopefully get portability/correctness